splinks/Vrchat-Dance-Pad/README.md

 # Things to have imported before using
 1. VRCHAT VRCSDK
-2. FINAL IK (I used 1.6.1 but older versions should be fine)
+2. FINAL IK (I used 1.6.1 but newer versions should be fine)

 # How to Use